 - Areas with a high density of observations available for assimilation into the reanalysis fields are more likely to have a smaller error and be more consistent with independent observations.
 Areas with a low density of observations can be expected to have higher error.1

-- When using MERRA data, be aware that the model outputs missing values below the surface and does not interpolate or otherwise fill in those values, which is something all of the other reanalysis models do.
+- When using MERRA and MERRA-2 data, be aware that the model outputs missing values below the surface and does not interpolate or otherwise fill in those values, which is something all of the other reanalysis models do.
 This will particularly impact the near-surface pressure levels over higher terrain.
 Maps may have large areas of missing values when differencing datasets and time series will be biased in MERRA towards ocean and flatter land surfaces.
 Plotting the surface pressure for the dates you have selected will give a better idea of where this happens.